 6. Where to start

-Nootropics are synthetic compounds that improve the cognitive abilities of healthy individuals.
-In their basic state they’re powders, but we sell them in capsule form.
+Nootropics are supplements that can improve the cognitive and physical abilities of healthy individuals, such as improving memory, learning and concentration, as well as boosting energy and increasing motivation.
 Nootropics are not medicines: medicines bring you back to health when you’re sick, whilst nootropics help you improve when you’re healthy.

 The term ‘nootropics’ is relatively recent, the name having been coined in 1972 by Romanian chemist Corneliu Giurgea to describe compounds that could ‘turn the mind’ (from Greek, nous trepein).
-There is no universally accepted set of formal criteria for what qualifies as a nootropic, but Dr. Giurgea’s original definition still holds sway.
-He considered that for any substance to be called a nootropic, it must:
+Giurgea considered that for any substance to be called a nootropic, it must:

 - enhance memory and learning ability,